hetznercloud/cli/docs/reference/hcloud_server_shutdown.md

 ### Synopsis

 Shuts down a Server gracefully by sending an ACPI shutdown request.
 The Server operating system must support ACPI and react to the request, otherwise the Server will not shut down.
-Use the --wait flag to wait for the server to shut down before returning.
+Use the --wait flag to wait for the Server to shut down before returning.

 ```
 hcloud server shutdown [options] <server>